 Writing a media pitch is as easy as stringing words together to create a sentence that makes sense.
 However, trying to get the attention of target media professionals is another story.
 While it takes a lot of time and effort to come up with compelling content to put into a media pitch, one aspect that is regularly overlooked or considered an afterthought is the subject line.

 Normally, subject lines are just thrown together in a rush to get the media pitch email sent out.
-Be that as it may, they should be considered a priority because this is the part of the pitch.
-That convinces media professionals to open the email/media pitch.
+Be that as it may, they should be considered a priority.
+After all, this is the part of the pitch that convinces media professionals to open the email/media pitch.
 It is essential to make an excellent first impression; media pitch subject lines are an opportunity for companies to create a memorable first impression.
 Likewise, the perfect subject line could make the difference between a pitch being read or winding up in a journalist’s trash can.
-In reality, with hundreds, even thousands, of media pitches being sent out to media professionals daily.
-It is imperative to consider all parts of a media pitch.
-So it does not get lost in a journalist’s inbox.
+In reality, with hundreds, even thousands, of media pitches being sent out to media professionals daily, it is imperative to consider all parts of a media pitch.
+This way, it does not get lost in a journalist’s inbox.

 What is a media pitch?

 Before we figure out how to write effective subject lines, we need to know what a media pitch is.
 A media pitch is a way for businesses and entrepreneurs to share knowledge about their goods and services with journalists, bloggers, and other influential media outlets in their field.
 The goal is to gain press attention, brand mentions, and further publicity for the company.
 Media pitching is important because getting media attention from the right outlets can help a company/startup raise awareness and develop its brand.